The Weeknd Cheers on Bella Hadid at Victoria's Secret Fashion Show

-At the taping for the Victoria's Secret Fashion Show on Thursday, the singer sat front and center to cheer on his girlfriend as she walked in the popular fashion show for the third time.
-The Weeknd and Bella's mom Yolanda Hadid mingled with other A-listers like Luka Sabbat before the show began.
+At the taping for the Victoria's Secret Fashion Show, the singer sat front and center to cheer on his girlfriend as she walked in the popular fashion show for the third time.
+The Weeknd and Bella's mom Yolanda Hadid mingled before the show

 This isn't the first time the artist has seen Bella strut her struff.
 In 2016, the singer serenaded the models for the "Secret Angel" themed part of the show.
 At the time, the two had just split, making for a slightly awkward encounter as Bella strut down the runway to the tune of "Starboy."
 Nonetheless, the pair showed off their model behavior during his performance.